4ms/metamodule/README.md

 To build the plugin, run:

 ```
-make install
+make -j16 install
 ```

-This will create the plugin file and install it in the VCV Rack plugin directory.
+This will create the plugin file and install it in your local VCV Rack plugin directory.
 The next time you start VCV Rack, it will load the modified plugin.

 ### Building Firmware

 To create the artwork files from the SVGs, you must have Inkscape and Imagemagick installed an on your PATH

-...
+...To Be Continued...